 Method of assessment

-Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
-2013.
+* Clark, William Roberts, Matt Golder, and Sona Nadenichek Golder.
+2008.
 Principles of Comparative Politics.
-CQ Press
+CQ Press.

 See the library reading list for this module (Canterbury)

-A good knowledge of the theories and literature addressing the consequences of different executive formats and variation within these formats for democratic government.
+1: Demonstrate a good knowledge of the theories and literature addressing consequences different executive formats and variation within these formats for democratic government.

-The ability to critically evaluate the strengths and weaknesses of these theories with reference both to their theoretical coherence and empirical evidence.
+2: Demonstrate the ability to critically evaluate the strengths and weakness of these theories with reference both to their theoretical coherence and empirical evidence.

 Back to top